weikailin/theory-seminar/2-owf.md

 e.g., Eve may have a list of known (plain, cipher) pairs.

-Discuss: the advice may not be computable in poly time (if poly-time, then no need to take advice as input)
+Discuss: the advice may not be computable in poly time (if poly-time, then no need to take advice as input).
+NU is closed under reduction.

 Definition of One-Way Functions
 ------------------